scriptingstudio/PSCCalendar/README.md

 ![pscal](https://user-images.githubusercontent.com/17237559/158593488-c95aa3bd-badd-4fc2-a549-21f790f7a537.png)

+Controller is a high-lever (wrapper), end-user function.
+Collector, Formatter are internal helpers but can be used all alone.

+**MVC model mapping**
+- Model - collector
+- View - formatter
+- Controller - controller

 ## Notes on Culture (dependencies)
 - Short day names can be different length
-- ShortestDayNames property values can be not unique
+- `ShortestDayNames` property values can be not unique
-- Visual and calculated length of short names can vary (seems to be a font rendering issue)
+- Visual and calculated length of short names can vary (seems to be a font rendering issue).
+The formatter tries to adjust day names by the max width
 - The beginning of the week is not only Mon/Sun
 - If Mon/Sun is not the beginning of the week, what are weekends?
 - No certainty whether Sat/Sun are world-wide weekend/dayoff days